Why do some good ideas go bad? All ideas start out as “good ideas”… but along the way some ideas become bad.

 It is easy to claim an idea as being good or bad when looking back in time.

-In art and in life, choices are the bits and parts of an idea as it is happening – “I think it would be a good idea to use this color because… ” or “This will be great as soon as I… ”
+In art and in life, choices are the bits and parts of an idea as it is happening – “I think it would be a good idea to use this color because (fill-in-the-blank). “… Or, “This will be great as soon as I do (fill-in-the-blank). ”

 When good ideas go bad